 From here, the road is less scenic for a while, taking you along roadways and farm tracks with tall hedges until you reach the B2146, a road which leads to South Harting.
 I wouldn’t recommend walking along this busy road as there are no pavements and the traffic moves quickly, but if you’re desperate for refreshments, or somewhere to stay, South Harting is about 1 mile away.
-I didn’t venture into South Harting as I didn’t want to add an extra 2 miles on to my hike that day and also had plenty of snacks with me.
+I didn’t venture into South Harting as I didn’t want to add an extra two miles on to my hike that day and I also had plenty of snacks with me.

 From the B2146, you’ll cross the road and continue through woodland until you reach the open, rolling hills of Harting Down.
-From here, there are a few beast hills to tackle – short, but very steep – but once you’re past this the path is fairly flat for the remaining few miles until you reach Cocking.
+From here, there are a few beastly hills to tackle – short, but very steep – but once you’re past this the path is fairly flat for the remaining few miles until you reach Cocking.

 Day 2 Accommodation

 If you choose to stop at Cocking, there is a guesthouse and a pub, The Blue Bell Inn, with rooms just a short walk from the trail, or if you’re camping, you’ll find Manor Farm Campsite and B&B directly on the trail.
 If you continue on over Graffham Down, you’ll come to a campsite called Littleton Farm Campsite directly on the trail, where there is also a small coffee truck called Cadence Cycle Club Upwaltham serving coffee and light breakfasts and snacks during the day.